 10 Spots You Haven’t Thought Of For Your Next Australian Holiday, But Should

-Well, our fair, wide land is home to plenty of hidden gem holiday destinations that should be on your radar.
-We’ve compiled a list of 10 of the best – and possibly unexpected – holiday destinations across the country.
+Well, our fair, wide land is home to plenty of hidden gems that should be on your radar, so we’ve compiled a list of 10 of the best – and possibly most unexpected – holiday destinations across the country.
 Get planning.

-Traditionally a coal, steel and timber hub, some say the harbour city of Newcastle is Australia’s new arts capital.
+Traditionally a coal, steel and timber hub, the harbour city of Newcastle is angling to be Australia’s new arts capital.
 Back in 2011, not-for-profit collective Renew Newcastle set out to populate the city’s empty CBD by connecting artists and community groups to fill unused spaces until permanent tenants were found.
 It’s safe to say they succeeded, as Newcastle now has more artists per capita than any other city in Australia.

 Ah, the Red Centre.
-The harsh climate, rich arts and culture scene and mammoth rock formations make Alice Springs a place like no other.
-A common hub for exploring nearby (ish) attractions like Uluru, Simpson’s Gap and the Larapinta Trail through the West MacDonnell Ranges, you’ll be spoiled with nature and culture.
+The harsh climate, rich arts and culture scene, and mammoth rock formations make Alice Springs a place like no other.
+A common hub for exploring nearby (ish) attractions like Uluru, Simpson’s Gap and the Larapinta Trail through the West MacDonnell Ranges, you’ll be spoiled for choice when it comes to nature and culture.